vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ![TokenTemplateImplementationDetail](images/templateImpl.png)

 In the above example, we can specify in the template artifact implementation detail for the `phSKU` property that its value must be 16 characters in length, with all UPPERCASE and the 7th character being a `-`.
+A template's formula is calculated and validated by the TTF.

+#### Classification

+A Base token type provides the foundation of a template which additional artifacts are added to in order to complete the definition.
+The base token for a template is either a `Single` or `Hybrid` that is also classified as either a `Fractional Fungible`, `Whole Fungible`, `Fractional Non-Fungible` or a `Singleton`.
+Classification applies to the root or parent token for a hybrid as well as each child token.

 You can provide implementation detail for each artifact in your token template formula.